 When you design a protagonist, ask yourself the three questions:

-Chapter 8: Perception as reality — The subjective frame
+Chapter 8: Perception as Reality β The Subjective Frame

 The world through foreign eyes